How to upgrade a VDI or AppServer to the latest version of the template

 You should downgrade at least one desktop to validate that the changes applied to the template work well in production.
 To do so, in the desktop view of the tenant (or My Company) you will see the elements that are already updated ("Up to date"), select one and run the downgrading:

 The user will be prompted for confirmation here as well as in the update option and to schedule this operation.
-Remember to click in the "save" button to apply the change.
+Once you click Ok, please remember to save the tenant, VDT or ASF to apply the change.

 At this point, the process workflow generates a new job, as in the update process, which actually manages the downgrading the same way.